-Addition Additional climate and other environment-related indicators Adverse su stainability indicator Metric Impact [year 2023] Impact [year 2022] Explana- tion Actions taken, and actions planned and targets set for the next reference period CLIMATE A ND OTHER ENVIRONMENT-RELA TED INDICATORS Emissions Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 36,26 33,00 N/A In our funds, the responsible portfolio managers are required, in the sense of ESG integration, to support initiatives to reduce $\text{CO}2$ emissions in the companies in which investments are made, in each case within the scope of availability, or even to initiate them themselves.
+Addition Additional climates and other environment-related indicators Adverse su stainability indicator Metric Impact [year 2024] Impact [year 2023] Explana- tion Actions taken, and actions planned and targets set for the next reference period CLIMATE A ND OTHER ENVIRONMENT-RETA LTED INDICATORS Emissions Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 39.24 36,26 N/A In our funds, the responsible portfolio managers are required, in the sense of ESG integration, to support initiatives to reduce CO 2 emissions in the companies in which investments are made, in each case within the scope of availability, or even to initiate them themselves.
 Hard exclusion criteria are not yet provided for this indicator.
 It is up to the responsible portfolio managers to launch individual initiatives to improve the situation in individual companies and to define corresponding targets, to join joint initiatives or to sell existing investments if there is no prospect of improvement.

-Additional i Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Adverse sustai nability indicator Metric Impact [year 2023] Impact [year 2022] Explana- tion Actions taken, and actions planned and targets set for the next reference period INDICATORS F NDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Social and employee issues Excessive ratio of executive remuneration Average ratio between the annual total remuneration of the highest-paid employee and the median of the annual total remuneration of all employees (excluding the highest-paid employee) in the companies in which investments are made 1,715.70 227.46 N/A In our funds, our portfolio managers are required, in alignment with ESG integration, to support measures against excessive board remuneration in the companies in which investments are made, in each case within the scope of availability.
+Additional i Additional indicators for social and employee, respect for human rights, anti-corruption and anti-bribery matters Adverse sustainability indicator Metric Impact [year 2024] Impact [year 2023] Explana- tion Actions taken, and actions planned and targets set for the next reference period INDICATORS F INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRRUPTION AND ANTI-BRIBERY MATTERS Social and employee issues 3 8.
+Excessive ratio of executive remuneration Average ratio between the annual total remuneration of the highest-paid employee and the median of the annual total remuneration of all employees (excluding the highest-paid employee) in the companies in which investments are made 1,902.56 1,715.70 N/A In our funds, our portfolio managers are required, in alignment with ESG integration, to support measures against excessive board remuneration in the companies in which investments are made, in each case within the scope of availability.
 Hard exclusion criteria are not yet provided for this indicator.
 It is up to the responsible portfolio managers to launch individual initiatives to improve the situation in individual companies and to define corresponding targets, to join joint initiatives or to sell existing investments if there is no prospect of improvement.
-Anti-corruption and anti-bribery 15.
-Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption N/A N/A N/A
+Anti-corruption and anti-bribery 4 15.
+Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption N/A N/A

-&lt;sup>3 In our report for the 2022 financial year, we did not report the criterion of proportionality of Executive board remuneration.
+3 In our report for the 2022 financial year, we did not report the criterion of proportionality of Executive board remuneration.
 We are now including this criterion in the report and supplement the figures for 2022 and 2023.

-&lt;sup>4 In our report for the 2022 financial year, we had reported a value for this criterion.
+4 In our report for the 2022 financial year, we had reported a value for this criterion.
 However, as the criterion is not considered, we are correcting the value.